Festivals & Events

 Local festivals and traditional events

-In years when the Echigo-Tsumari Art Triennale isn't held, visitors can enjoy the Summer Festival, Daichi-no-matsuri, and the winter Snow Art Project, which coincide with local festivals, as well as traditional events throughout the year.
+In years when the Echigo-Tsumari Art Triennale isn't held, visitors can enjoy seasonal programmes, such as snow art exhibitions, together with local festivals and traditional events held throughout the year.